+Amount requested from USD/NPR % of total project

+A2J/Accountability cost

-Amount requested from A2J/Accountability USD/NPR % of total project cost Amount provided by project partners (or in- kind contribution) USD/NPR % of total project cost Total USD/NPR 100%
+Amount provided by USD/NPR % of total project

+project partners (or in- cost

+kind contribution)

+Total USD/NPR 100%

 4. Other applications submitted to UNDP and other Donors:

 4.1 Grants and contracts obtained during the last three years from UNDP and other Donors.